vincmazet/bip/_sources/mm/basics.md

 * Dilation is a binary operation and is not linear.
   Therefore, it cannot be expressed as convolution which is a linear mathematical operator.

-* Dilation is associate, _i.e._ the application of two consecutive dilations can be done in any order:
+* Dilation is associative, _i.e._ the application of two consecutive dilations can be done in any order:

   $$
     (I \oplus  E_1 ) \oplus  E_2 = (I \oplus  E_2) \oplus  E_1 = I \oplus  (E_1 \oplus E_2)